01-edu/public/subjects/keycodes-symphony/README.md

 - the HTML file [keycodes-symphony.html](./keycodes-symphony.html) to open in the browser, which includes:

   - the JS script which will allow to run your code.

-  - some CSS pre-styled classes: feel free to use those as they are, or modify them.
+- the CSS file [keycodes-symphony.css](./keycodes-symphony.css) feel free to use those as they are, or modify them.

 ### Expected result